 3. What are the prerequisites for admission into the program?

 You must have taken an approved Management Course and be currently employed in a management position or higher in an agency in the POST regular or specialized program.
 Please see our other program requirements.

 4. Is there someone I can speak with who is a graduate of Command College?

 5. How much work will I have to do between sessions?

 Recent graduates estimate they spend a minimum of 350 hours outside of the classroom working on assignments.

 6. Where do I get an application and when is it due?

-You can obtain an application in Microsoft Word format in the Application Process section.
+You can view the requirements and start your application process online.
 Applications are accepted on a continuous basis.
-Unless otherwise noted, they are usually due in January for the class beginning in May and in August for the class beginning in December.
+Unless otherwise noted, they are usually due in February for the class beginning in May and in August for the class beginning in December.

 7. Where are the sessions held?

 All sessions are held in San Diego, California.